LogoAMRGearbox

 Use service factor 1.55 based on shock and duty, then size rated torque above 85.4 Nm.

-Keep computed input power near 0.5 hp scope marker (0.373 kW) for this page intent; otherwise treat as boundary and escalate.
+Keep computed input power near the selected intent marker (0.373 kW, 0.5 hp) for this page intent; otherwise treat as boundary and escalate.

 Conclusion 3: Thermal Constraint